Nursing in Japan

 Nursing in Japan did not develop as an occupation until the end of the nineteenth century.
 Initially introduced only in Tokyo in the late 1860s, small schools utilizing Western models were being opened by the late 1880s.
 In response to disaster relief, the Japanese Red Cross became an integral part of nursing development.
 By 1915, nurse registration had been established and public health nurses began working throughout the country.
 Nursing universities were established in the twentieth century and regulations were passed to develop standards for training and public health.
+Presently, Japan recognizes four types of nurses: Public Health Nurses, Midwives, Registered Nurses and Assistant Nurses.

 History

 Care of the sick in Japan was primarily done in the home by untrained family members until the end of the nineteenth century.
-Nursing first emerged in Tokyo in 1869, when the Tokyo Imperial University opened a small school for nurses.
+Nursing first emerged in Tokyo in 1869, when Tokyo Imperial University opened a small school for nurses.
 Little training was given in how to care for the sick, but students were instructed in hygiene and sanitary conditions for hospitals.

 In 1883, foreign missionaries opened two small nursing schools, based on Western models to give theoretical training to nurses.
 Two years later, a doctor opened a school in Kyoto and the Canadian Episcopal Mission began a school in Kobe.
 The Kyoto school was begun by Linda Richards, who was sent by the American Board of Missions to organize a training school at the Doshisha Hospital.
 The first class of four nurses graduated in 1888.

 In 1887, the Japanese Red Cross (JRC) was founded and by 1890 had begun teaching and recruiting nurses for training.
 Though their nurses were still studying when the Sino Japanese War broke out, the JRC decided to send trainees to help with relief efforts.
 From 1894, JRC Nurses served in numerous conflicts helping with the wounded, including in the Boxer Rebellion (1900), the Russo-Japanese War (1904), World War I and the Japanese intervention in Siberia (1919).
-The JRC Nurses' training program required three years of study with the first year dedicated to theory, including courses on anatomy, bandaging, disinfection, hygiene, instruments, women’s health, obstetrics, as well as basic assistance of surgery and health treatment and the latter two years involved in practical training.
+The JRC Nurses' training program required three years of study with the first year dedicated to theory, including courses on anatomy, bandaging, disinfection, hygiene, instruments, women's health, obstetrics, as well as basic assistance of surgery and health treatment and the latter two years involved in practical training.
 Completion of the course required a final examination before diplomas were given and additional six months of training could qualify nurse candidates as head nurses.
 Because the JRC was under government control, their hospitals spread to all the major cities and a uniformity of training made the organization a leader in nursing development.